A gentle 3-step approach to reduce screen time without deleting apps, forcing strict rules, or turning rest into another task.

 For many people, the issue isn’t addiction.
 It’s frictionless continuation.
 We don’t need to escape our phones.
 We need friction.

-3. Use a minimal pause tool.
-Sometimes the easiest way to stop using your phone is to use it intentionally for a short pause.
+Sometimes the easiest way to reduce screen time is to use it intentionally for a short pause.
 TapPause was built around this idea.
-It’s a minimal iOS app with one button.
+It’s a minimal mindfulness app for iPhone with one button.
 You tap it, and time passes.
 No tracking.
 No accounts.
 No streaks.
 Just a short, intentional break — from 1 to 30 minutes.